Kerala: Kannur ex-panchayat chief surrenders before police in suicide abetment case

 Former Kannur District Panchayat President PP Divya surrendered before the Kerala Police on Tuesday, hours after a court denied anticipatory bail to her, The Indian Express reported.

-Divya, a Communist Party of India (Marxist) member, has been accused of making comments that drove Naveen Babu, an additional district magistrate, to die by suicide.
+Divya, a Communist Party of India (Marxist) member, has been accused of making comments that allegedly drove Naveen Babu, an additional district magistrate, to take his own life.

 Babu was found dead at his residence on October 15 morning after a farewell event organised on the eve of his transfer to another district.
 He was to take over as the additional district magistrate of Pathanamthitta and retire in seven months.